Subrat-Nanda/IBM-Data-Science-Professional-Certification/9-Machine Learning with Python/Week 2/Practice Quiz: Regression.md

 Correct!
 Out-of-sample accuracy represents how well the model is able to perform on unknown data.

-2.When should we use Multiple Linear Regression?
+2. When should we use Multiple Linear Regression?
 (Select two)

 When there are multiple dependent variables